 Overhead towers and lines, except where they cross waterways, are generally expected to survive a moderate earthquake.
-However, the impact of seismic shaking on underground lines is not well understood.
-BC Hydro expects some degree of ceramic damage and anchorage failure in its affected substations.
+The impact of seismic shaking on underground lines however is not well understood.
+BC Hydro expects loses in substations of both ceramic damage and anchorage failure.
 Power failures are typical in post-earthquake environments and interruptions to service may last days or weeks.
 This can cause serious problems for buildings that require a continuous power source such as hospitals, communication and response facilities.
 In these instances, back-up power sources and generators are essential.
 Restoration of power will depend largely on the extent of the damage sustained and will likely be in priority sequence - critical infrastructure and essential services will be restored first, followed by residential and commercial areas.
 Consideration should be given to the time of year and weather, as prolonged power outages can also affect heating and air conditioning units leaving particularly vulnerable populations such as the elderly, disabled or very young at higher risk of exposure.